Initiative - IKOKA

 Helping to maintain and develop places for artistic work in Berlin!

-The Berlin Initiative Circle for Artistic Work Places (IKOKA) has been constituted under the auspices of the Studio Commissioner for Berlin, Dr. Martin Schwegmann.
-The aim of the initiative is to bring together expertise from different perspectives, across party lines and administrative levels, and so to help maintain, expand, and further develop places for artistic work.
+The Berlin Initiative for Artistic Work Places (IKOKA) was founded under the auspices of the Studio Commissioner for Berlin, Dr. Martin Schwegmann.
+The aim of the initiative is to bring together expertise from different perspectives, across party lines and administrative levels, and thus help to maintain, expand, and further develop places for artistic work.

-The following are involved in the circle's work:
+The following people are involved in the initiative's work:

-- Wibke Behrens, deputy chairman, FA XII Cultural Politics SPD-Berlin, speaker of the Kulturpolitische Gesellschaft Berlin+Brandenburg.
+- Wibke Behrens, deputy chairperson, FA XII Cultural Politics SPD-Berlin, speaker of the Kulturpolitische Gesellschaft Berlin+Brandenburg.

 - Christian Goiny (CDU), member of Berlin state parliament and fiscal speaker from the constituency Steglitz-Zehlendorf.